Types of Trauma Disorders, Symptoms, and Therapy

 While acute stress disorder symptoms may endure for a period ranging from a few days to a month, the manifestations of PTSD persist for more than a month.

-Adjustment Disorders (AD) manifest as an exaggerated response to stressful or challenging life events, such as losing a loved one or ending a relationship.
+Adjustment Disorders (AD) are an exaggerated response to stressful or challenging life events, such as losing a loved one or ending a relationship.

 These reactions exceed what would typically be expected and indicate a limited ability to cope effectively.

-Adjustment Disorders encompass six distinct types, with each one characterized by dominant symptoms such as:
+Adjustment Disorders include six distinct types, with each one characterized by dominant symptoms such as:

 • Anxiety